-Check Stage: To measure completeness of the Analysis Phase, the UCD and the RSD were cross-validated against two different checklists: the Use Case Checklist and the Requirements Checklist.
-The Use Case Checklist verified if the necessary use cases were identified by the groups.
-According to the tutors' perspective, there was a total of 10 use cases.
 The Requirements Checklist verified if the necessary requirements were identified by the groups.
 According to the tutor's perspective, there were a total of 40 requirements, related to either functional requirements or business rules.
+Figure 7 shows an excerpt of this checklist.